shubhampundhir/Wifi-Simulator-Model/readme.md

-# Project CSE-600A-OOPD/WiFi Communication Simulation and Modelling
+# Project CSE-600A: WiFi Communication Simulation and Modelling

 ## Project Overview